Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 All-on-4 can restore your dental health if you have problems with your teeth that impact your entire mouth.
 These problems may include multiple loose, damaged, or missing teeth, a loss of bone in your jaw, or just poor dental health in general.

 Even if you can’t receive traditional implants due to bone loss, you may be a good candidate for All-on-4.
-Dr. LuBovich installs all-in-four implants on an angle, which makes use of your remaining jawbone, unlike traditional implants.
+Dr. Cottrill installs all-in-four implants on an angle, which makes use of your remaining jawbone, unlike traditional implants.

-You may see All-on-4 described as a “same-day” procedure, but like all implant procedures, you’ll need to leave time for your jaw to heal after Dr. LuBovich places the implants.
-However, you’ll be able to wear a temporary prosthetic beginning the same day Dr. LuBovich places the implants, so you’ll see a dramatic improvement over dentures or damaged, missing teeth.
+You may see All-on-4 described as a “same-day” procedure, but like all implant procedures, you’ll need to leave time for your jaw to heal after Dr. Cottrill places the implants.
+However, you’ll be able to wear a temporary prosthetic beginning the same day Dr. Cottrill places the implants, so you’ll see a dramatic improvement over dentures or damaged, missing teeth.
 You’ll need to be careful about what you eat, because your jaw will be healing, but you’ll find that activities like chewing and speaking are much easier than they were before.

 Traditional dental implants are a fantastic solution for decaying or missing teeth, but you may not need as many individual implants as you think to achieve the look you want.